joola/joola/docs/About.md

 layout: doc
 title: About the Joola project
-description: Learn how to configure Joola to your needs and scale.
+description: Read about Joola development and how you can help.

 ---